omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 # Minting on Layer 2

-For a smart contract to work with Immutable X, we need an implementation of a `mintFor` function, which is what our Stark contract calls at the time of withdrawing a minted token from L2 to L1.
+For a smart contract to work with Immutable X, we need an implementation of a `mintFor` function, which is what our STARK contract calls at the time of withdrawing a minted token from L2 to L1.
 Contracts also require an `owner()` function to verify the contract’s owner.
 There is no smart contract interaction at the time of minting on L2, although the minted token will have a L1 representation, token ID, and immutable metadata.

 ## Token ID